Orpah/Protocol/README.md

 ## ORPAH Wi-Fi Router
 ### Why Wi-Fi?
-Wi-Fi, Bluetooth and ZigBee are wireless protocols we can choose, among them, Wi-Fi is the most possible device to connect internet and send ORPAH signals to an ORPAH server, so we make ORPAH based on Wi-Fi.
+Wi-Fi, Bluetooth and ZigBee are wireless protocols we can choose, among them, Wi-Fi is the most possible protocol to connect internet and send ORPAH signals to an ORPAH server, so we make ORPAH based on Wi-Fi.

 ### Why Wi-Fi 802.11b?
 Wi-Fi 802.11b has the lowest data rate(1Mb/s), so it can cover a large range outdoor with the lowest power consumption.
 It's not supported by Wi-Fi Direct, this makes us easy to extend Wi-Fi 802.11b to support Wi-Fi ORPAH.